53c70r/docker-ghidra-server/README.md

 1. make - build the container
 2. make install - deploy podman container and run it
 3. make adduser user=admin - Add user "admin" / default pw for new user is "changeme"
+4. you can now e.g. use "systemctl --user status container-ghidra-server.service"